 I ask Papá if he will hurt her.
 He tells me he will.

 Similarly the whole sequence of Giovanni playing with his "aunt" Lucrezia highlights how much he's taking after his father, and goes straight for bittersweet at the end.

 I ask Zia about my Mamma, if she knew her.
 She says she did.
 My Mamma was young.
 Too young to know what she was doing.
 I ask where my Mamma is now.
 Can I meet her?
 She says she does not know, but she does know my Mamma loves me.

-- While it's not techinically canon, if you fail in the mission to rescue Bartolomeo's wife from the Baron De Valois, you get a nice little scene of a gun being lowered to Pantasilea's head and her brains being blown all over the wall.
+While it's basically a Non Standard Gameover, if you fail in the mission to rescue Bartolomeo's wife from the Baron De Valois, you get a nice little scene of a gun being lowered to Pantasilea's head and her brains being blown all over the wall.
 If nothing else, it's good incentive to be more careful next time.